OWASP/www-chapter-germany/stammtische/frankfurt/index.md

   });
 </script>

-Hi everybody, we're looking forward for virtually meeting you again for our #49th OWASP Meetup!
+Hi everybody, we're looking forward for virtually meeting you again for our #50th OWASP Meetup!

 ## What's going to happen?
-To be announced - likely an exciting around offensive security, blue teaming or application security!
+To be announced - usually exciting talks around offensive security, blue teaming or application security!

 ## When?
-30.06.2021, 19:00h - 21.00h (ca. 2 hours)
+25.08.2021, 18:30h - 20.30h (ca. 2 hours)

 ## Where?
 GoTo Meeting or Zoom - access details to be announced via Meetup!